 d. list of questions asked in viva voce

-Learn Maths & Science in an interactive and fun-loving way with BYJU’S App/Tablet.
+Learn Maths & Science according to the CBSE Syllabus in an interactive and fun-loving way with BYJU’S App/Tablet.